ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 2.md

 Height (h) -> *Determines Horizontal Scalability* -> Adding more machines or nodes.
 Ability to increase the capacity or performance of a cloud based application or system by adding more resources, such as VMs or servers.
 - Promotes flexibility and cost efficiency
-- Example -> Going from a 4 gb ram and 16 core to 16 gb ram and 36 core, etc.
+- Example -> Going from a 4 gb ram and 16 core to 16 gb ram and 32 core, etc.
+- Many small machines, with less components
+- Layers
+- If one small machine or a batch of machines fail, its not as bad.

 *Vertical Scalability* -> Increasing the capacity of a single machine.
+You have big machines, with many components.
+Since the machines are bigger, its more expensive.
+According to the professor, this model makes you more vulnerable.
+- If one machine fails, it can present big issues.
+- Cluster/distributed computing

+Its not a matter of deciding which is better than the other.
+They both offer benefits.
+You have to know the merits and demerits of each model

+Caching uses horizontal, RBDMs uses a vertical

 #### Practice quiz question: Which advantage does a subscription based cloud model offer to a customer?
 Scalability on demand

+#### Practice quiz question: Which of the following is not true of horizontal vs vertical elasticity?
+Vertical Elasticity is resilient to cascading failures.
+- If you have 3 big machines and one fails you have a 1/3 drop of capacity.

+#### Practice quiz question: Which of the follwing is the foremost reason why an investment bank would prefer a private cloud over public?
+Security
+- Its private data.
+Compared to a social media application, it handles public data that anybody can see, so they are more interested in resilience and agility.